 Support NPPD in presenting and discussing the detailed stress test methodology in an early stage with INRA (and its Contractor in the framework of INSC project IRN3.01/16 Lot 1), and implement updates as needed.

-In support of and in agreement with NPPD, develop a work plan for the implementation of the detailed stress test methodology, systematically covering all the elements of the ENSREG requirements, defining separate work packages / working groups as appropriate, outlining the (possibly iterative) development process in terms of roles and responsibilities, interaction mechanisms, mutual review, integration into one coherent SAST report, milestones, planning of further interactions with INRA on the SAST report.
+In support of and in agreement with NPPD, develop a work plan for the implementation of the detailed stress test methodology, systematically covering all the elements of the INRA requirements, defining separate work packages / working groups as appropriate, outlining the (possibly iterative) development process in terms of roles and responsibilities, interaction mechanisms, mutual review, integration into one coherent SAST report, milestones, planning of further interactions with INRA on the SAST report.
 It shall also address (inter alia):

 Capabilities of NPPD and other supporting organisations to which it has access in view of the development of the SAST report, and an assessment of any specific need for subcontracting selected parts of these activities